November 18, 2024

 Lynch takes Peak Defense™ year round, and she increases her dose during cold and flu season and when she’s traveling.
 She says, “It’s not just fighting the cold and flu during winter, but it’s also helping you prepare and defend against everyday immune stressors faster and stronger.”*

 Zucco notes that, “The effectiveness and recommended dose of supplements can vary from person to person, so it's important to have a professional review your current health status and biomarkers to determine your specific needs.”
-You can do this with a Lifeforce Diagnostic and a consultation with a Lifeforce Clinician.
-Learn more here
+You can do this with the Lifeforce Membership, which includes a consultation with a Lifeforce Clinician.

 The most important thing is to get ahead of your immunity.
 “People often don’t think about their immune system until they are already sick,” Lynch says.
 “Just as we are proactive at Lifeforce about your overall wellness, you have to be proactive about your immune health every day.”